tomsteg/ng-unit-test/readme.md

  2. My test for the directives is not running at all: I always get the error "Uexpected request: GET ../templates/pablo-my-directive.html No more request expected at $httpBackend"

 After googling a lot for tipps how to run directive tests with template files I have no clue how this is possible, when you also have a service test.

+I posted my problems to the origianl post of Pablo and after 4 hours I had the answer to my problem:

+I had to add two lines to my karma.conf.js for configuring the ngHtml2JsPreprocessor:

+        stripPrefix: 'app/',
+        prependPrefix: '../'

+And everything works now.